tag-nav/wolf_vision/README.md

   ```
   source ~/.bash_profile    // or ~/.bashrc, of course
   ```
-2. If you are using Eclipse or other __GUI__s and you want this environment variable to be accessed by them, edit the file `/etc/environment` (you need to use `sudo`) and add this line:
+2. If you are using Eclipse or other __GUIs__ and you want this environment variable to be accessed by them, edit the file `/etc/environment` (you need to use `sudo`) and add this line:

   ```
   WOLF_ROOT="/abs/path/to/wolf"
   ```
 Then reboot your machine.
 Alternatively, you can set up the environment variables in your GUIs only.
 Follow these guidelines:
   - If you run your application from __eclipse__, do:
     - Menu Run > Run configurations...
     - Add, or edit, a run configuration for the executable you want to run
     - Click on tab 'Environment'
     - Add a variable named `WOLF_ROOT`, with value `/abs/path/to/wolf`
   - If you run from __QtCreator__
     - Click on Left bar > Projects > Tab 'Build'
       - Under 'Build Environment', click 'Details'
       - Add variable `WOLF_ROOT` with value `/abs/path/to/wolf`
     - Click on Tab 'Run'
       - Select your Run configuration
       - Under 'Run Environment', make sure it says 'Use Build Environment'
       - If not, click on 'Details'
         - Under 'Base environment for this run configuration', select 'Build Environment'

 ### Wolf ROS Node